Sally Fletcher

-Sally Louise Fletcher (also Copeland and Keating) is a fictional character from the Australian soap opera Home and Away, played by Kate Ritchie.
+Sally Fletcher (also Keating) is a fictional character from the Australian soap opera Home and Away, played by Kate Ritchie.
 She made her first screen appearance during the serial's pilot episode, which was broadcast on 17 January 1988.
 Sally became the longest running original female cast member.
 She departed on 3 April 2008.
 Ritchie earned various awards and nominations for her portrayal of Sally.
 In February 2013, it was announced that Ritchie would be reprising her role.
 Sally returned during the episode broadcast on 15 July 2013 with her daughter.
 They departed on 5 September 2013.

 Casting

 Ritchie auditioned for the role of Sally in front of executive producer John Holmes in 1987.
 Her audition scene was all about strawberry jam and Sally's imaginary friend Milco.
 Ritchie told Jason Herbison of British magazine All About Soap that she could remember reading Sally's scenes for Holmes, before auditioning for the director who recorded it on video.
 She added "I remember when my mum told me I got the part of Sally.
 I didn't want her to tell anyone because I was really embarrassed."
 Holmes revealed Ritchie had stood out among the other actresses auditioning for the role.
 He said "Actors always choose themselves for a role and in this case Kate Ritchie shone head and shoulders above all the rest."
 During flashbacks to the character's childhood, Sally was played by Chloe Shelsher.

 In 2008, Ritchie said of her role, "I well and truly know the girl that is Sally Fletcher.
 If only I had realised earlier she wasn't my enemy, she wasn't the embarrassing little sister always trying to spoil my fun but, in fact, the best friend I ever had....In my Logie acceptance speech last year I said Home and Away had always been my constant and the same goes for Sally.
 We have spent the past 20 years side by side....Sally is a good person.
 She is the true meaning of the word good, often a quality that goes unnoticed and is most definitely underrated.
 Sounds crazy, but it is true."